iamovrhere/lpthw/README.md

 It's aimed at squarely at those without programming experience, as the book starts off with.
 If you've taken a first year course this will rehash a lot of that, perhaps a little too much.
 That said, it tends towards being a little hostile/dogmatic in a way that I believe would misguide newcomers to programming.

-Whether it be towards Python 3 (for which he released a book, not long after this), towards Dijkstra, and sometimes just programming, and I'm only half way through the book.
+Whether it be towards Python 3 (for which he released a book, not long after this), towards debuggers (`printf` debugging will only carry so far), towards Dijkstra, and sometimes just programming.
 He seems to have strong opinions held strongly (vs. strong opinions, loosely held with **modesty**).
+It's a mix of good practices with questionable ones, stated as absolutes.

 Ignoring the role model aspect, the Python content is probably fine if only outdated, once you ignore the opinions.